FailAcademy/learning/wdp-vancouver/_slides/week-09/01-security-deployment-hosting.md

 # Setting Up WP

-1. Create your database in phpMyAdmin (you may want to create a special database user too)
+1. Create your database in phpMyAdmin (you may need/want to create a special database user too)
 2. Download WP and FTP the core files into the appropriate directory in your hosting environment
 3. Create your `wp-config.php` and add the appropriate info (`WP_DEBUG` should be `false` salts and db prefix too!)
 4. Complete the install as you usually do